atodorov/atodorov.github.com/source/_posts/2015-04-26-installing-red-hat-enterprise-linux-7-on-macbook-air-2015.markdown

 **UPDATE 2015-04-30:**
 Added more links and split the list into stuff which already works and stuff that doesn't.

+**UPDATE 2015-05-04:**
+Added info about Thunderbolt to Ethernet adapter.

 Fedora 22 on MacBook Air